imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <div id="Zeroes & Missing values" class="tabcontent2">
   <p>
-  The rationale behind presence of missing values needs to be investigated to decide on the right treatment procedure.
-It is further more important to understand the difference between zeroes and missing values in the context of business.
+  The rationale behind the presence of missing values needs to be investigated to decide on the right treatment procedure.
+It is further more important to differentiate zeroes from missing values in the context of business.
   <br><br>
   In weather forecasting, a value of zero is possible and different from missing values.
 The missing values would have appeared due to equipment failure or data loss among a multitude of reasons.
 In such cases, they have to be treated differently from zeroes.
 Consider a demand forecasting problem where zero demand indicates no demand.
-There may not be a difference between zeroes and missing values in such cases and they can be treated similarly.
+Here, zeroes may have the same meaning as the missing values do and they can be treated similarly.
   <br><br>
-  Missing values represent the intermittency of time-series and how they are treated will alter the distribution of time-series.
+  Missing values represent the intermittency of time-series and their treatment will alter its distribution.
 The models aren't trained with right data if zeroes and missing values are treated inappropriately.
   </p>
 </div>